replaysMike/AnyRetry/README.md

 ## Description

 AnyRetry allows you to retry operations that may fail such as database operations, network or anything which may throw an unexpected temporary exception.
 It supports auto-backoff using different available algorithms which is real handy for retrying network operations.
+Support is available for .Net Framework 4+ and .Net Standard 2.0+

 ## Installation
 Install AnyRetry from the Package Manager Console: